alexeypav/wangemu/README.md

 For the GUI/Original version; added a Terminal mode (select the 2336DW in the CPU menu) to use the host's serial ports to connect to a real Wang2200 system

+> **Disclaimer**: I used AI assistance quite extensively, otherwise this wouldn't be possible or would take me "years" to do this.

 ## Run this on a Raspberry PI and connect a real Wang 2x36 terminal
 * Build the ARM version on linux (see below for build instructions)